uvalib/apollo/README.md

 ### System Requirements
 * GO version 1.10 or greater
 * DEP (https://golang.github.io/dep/) version 0.4.1 or greater
-* NPM version 6.0.0 or higher ( https://www.npmjs.com/get-npm )
 * Node version 8.11.1 or higher (https://nodejs.org/en/)
+* Yarn version 1.9.3 or greater
+* vue-cli 3 version 3.0.3 or greater
-* Vue 2.0 or greater
+* Vue 2.5 or greater
 * MySQL 5.0 or greater

 ### Build Instructions

-1. After clone, `cd frontend` and execute `npm install` to prepare the front end
+1. After clone, `cd frontend` and execute `yarn install` to prepare the front end
 2. Create a new MySQL database/user to hold the apollo data tables (apollo/apollo is expected)
 3. Initilize the schema: `mysql apollo < db/v1.sql` (assuming the instance is named apollo)
 4. Run the default Makefile target to build binaries for linux, darwin and the front end.
 All results will be in the bin directory.